 The donkeys are grey with white belly, white chest and black mane.
 They follow each other quietly, holding the head very straight.
 They are carrying, as always in this kind of scene, a mesh bag filled with sheaves of corn.
 Here, the shape of the bags is that of a cylinder tightened in its middle; in reality, the narrow tightened part rested on the back of the donkey and the two cones, whose weight was balanced, hanging down on each side.
 This vertical projection is well into the habits of Egyptian draftsmen.

 "His beloved wife, Nebi".
 Her left hand is raised in order to support the cup offered by a cupbearer.
 The latter, is perhaps a son of Nebi, and is represented standing; today his image is disfigured.
 Next to Nebi, and on the same seat that her, is located therefore his daughter Abkau identified also by an inscription:

 In the centre of the scene is found a man, disfigured today, clothed with a long skirt with an apron.
 He offers to Nebi a duck which he holds by the wings.
-This man, biggest of the secondary characters of this scene, is probably the eldest son of Ankhtifi and Nebi (see cm-028).
+This man, biggest of the secondary characters of this scene, is probably the eldest son of Ankhtifi and Nebi (see ).

 Under the group of Nebi and Abkau is a scene of butchery.
 The victim, a beast without horns and white skin mottled with black, is lying on his back; all four legs are tied.
 A butcher, leaning forward, is about to cut its throat with a knife, the red blade of which can see well.

 Immediately behind the butcher is a seated harpist, turned towards the right, therefore toward Ankhtifi (see ).
 The harp is formed from a piece of curved wood, finished with a sounding box; the wood is yellow with black stains, therefore covered with leather or painted to imitate the leather.
 The strings have disappeared or have never been painted.

 The right part of the scene was dominated by the representation in heroic size of Ankhtifi, seated on an armchair which has the feet of a lion of which there are still a few remnants.
 Behind him was a standing man, maybe a hairdresser.
 Between the two feet of the armchair are located three small squatting characters.
 There are so many lacunae that one can not specify the nature of their activity (see ).